youyanggu/covid19_projections/about.md

 ### Data Accuracy

 A model is only as good as the data we feed it.
 If the data is not accurate, then it would be difficult to make accurate projections downstream.
+We only use official reported deaths in our modeling.

 [Back to Top](#top)